Does Pet Insurance Cover Ear Infections?

 Your pet's breed

-Certain breeds face higher ear infection risks due to their ear structure.
+Pet insurance is worth it for certain breeds that have higher ear infection risks due to their ear structure.
 Cocker Spaniels, Basset Hounds and other floppy-eared breeds collect moisture and dirt in their ear canals, which encourages bacterial infections.
 Dogs with narrow ear passages or thick ear hair face similar problems because air can't circulate properly to keep ears dry.

 2. 2